Leon Castilla Y Leon, Spain Travel Guide

 Licensed taxis are readily available on demand or at stands.
 Ride-sharing apps are not widely used.

-Book in advance for better rates.
+Book early for better deals.

-Major international companies like Hertz, Avis, Europcar, Enterprise, and Sixt operate at León Airport (LEN) and sometimes in the city center.
+Large global companies like Hertz, Avis, Europcar, Enterprise, and Sixt operate at León Airport (LEN) and sometimes in the city center.
 DiscoverCars.com for competitive rates.

 Check local offices for availability.